 In celebration of the marriage of the crown prince of Bavaria, who later became King Louis I, to Princess Therese von Sachsen-Hildburghausen.

 Unfortunately, we could not make it this year so we bought the smell and taste to our home instead!

-Bratwurst is a type of German sausage most commonly made from pork.
-The second most famous sausage that comes from Germany, it’s easily found in UK supermarkets.
+Bratwurst is the second most famous sausage that comes from Germany, most commonly made from pork.
+It's easily found in UK supermarkets.